Algebraization for zero-cycles and the $p$-adic cycle class map: The Gersten conjecture for Milnor K-theory mod

 The composition $\mu:K^M_n(B)\r K^Q_n(B) \r K^M_n(B)$ is multiplication by $(n-1)!$ by \cite[Sec.
 4]{NS89} and \cite[Prop.
 10(6)]{Ke10}.
 Let us first show the injectivity of $i_n$: Let $\alpha\in K^M_n(B)/p^r $ and suppose that $i_n(\alpha)=0$.
 Then $(n-1)!\cdot \alpha=0$ since $i_n^Q$ is injective.
 For $p>(n-1)$ we have that $(p,(n-1)!)=1$.
 This implies that $\alpha=0$.
 The exactness at $K^M_n(F)/p^r$ can be seen as follows: Let $\alpha\in \text{ker}[K^M_n(F)/p^r\r \bigoplus_{x\in X^{(1)}} K^M_{n-1}(x)/p^r]$.
 Then $(n-1)!\alpha\in \text{im} (i_n)$ since the square on the upper right commutes (see \cite[p.
 449f.]{We13}) and the middle row is exact at $K^Q_n(F,\Z/p^r)$.
 Again since $(p,(n-1)!)=1$ it follows that $\alpha\in \text{im} (i_n)$.

 Exactness at the other places follows for example from \cite[Cor.
 4.3]{Ge04}. \end{proof}

 \begin{remark} See \cite[Cor.
 4.4]{NS89} for a similar result. \end{remark}

 We will repeatedly use the following purity statement which follows from the Gersten conjecture: \begin{lemma} Let $D$ be an effective Cartier divisor on $X$.
-Let $i:D\r X$ be the inclusion and $U:=X\setminus \text{supp}D$.
+Let $i:D\r X$ be the inclusion and $U:=X\setminus \mathrm{supp}D$.
+Let $\mathcal{K}^M_{n,X|D}$ be the sheaf defined in Definition \ref{definitionrelaitvmilnorksheaf}(2).
 Let $x\in X$ be a point which is not be contained in $D$ and assume the Gersten conjecture for the sheaf $\mathcal{K}^M_{n,U}$.
 Then for $t=\mathrm{codim}_X(x)$ there is a canonical isomorphism